 From past experience, it is best to request to meet with the TSA attorney who issued the penalty notice as part of an informal conference.
 Informal conferences may be held by telephone or in person.
 I prefer in person and often suggest an officer of the company that allegedly violated the cited TSA regulations, or the security coordinator attend as well to describe the incident that led to the Notice and most importantly, the corrective actions taken by the company and all mitigating factors present.
 The TSA attorney has the authority to settle the case at the informal conference, and cases may be settled at that time, if the specific facts, mitigating factors and corrective action warrant it.

 Diaz Trade Law can also assist in drafting a Voluntary Disclosure to the TSA.
-The program is the U.S. Customs and Border Protection (CBP) and the Bureau of Industry and Security (BIS) programs.
 A voluntary disclosure may be filed if an apparent violation is disclosed to the TSA (in advance of an investigation by the TSA), and if accepted, then no penalty will be issued by the TSA.

 Diaz Trade Law assists in identifying when a voluntary disclosure should be filed, and importantly, filing valid voluntary disclosures.